kahypar/mt-kahypar/README.md

     ./KaHyPar -h <path-to-hgr> -t <# threads> -k <# blocks> -e <imbalance (e.g. 0.03)> -o km1 -m direct -p <path-to-config>

 The partition output file will be placed in the same folder than the input hypergraph file.
-Further, there are several useful options that gives you additional insights on the partitioning process:
+Further, there are several useful options that can provide you with additional insight during and after the partitioning process:
-- `--show-detailed-timings=true`: MT-KaHyPar shows detailed subtimings of each multilevel phase at the end of the partitioning process
+- `--show-detailed-timings=true`: Shows detailed subtimings of each multilevel phase at the end of the partitioning process
-- `--show-memory-consumption=true`: MT-KaHyPar gives detailed information on how much memory was allocated and how memory is reused throughout the algorithm
+- `--show-memory-consumption=true`: Gives detailed information on how much memory was allocated and how memory is reused throughout the algorithm
-- `--enable-progress-bar=true`: MT-KaHyPar shows a progess bar during the coarsening and refinement phase
+- `--enable-progress-bar=true`: Shows a progess bar during the coarsening and refinement phase